 Portland Community College was established in 1961 to serve the needs of adult learners.
 PCC’s 250+ acre campus serves five counties – Washington, Yamhill, Clackamas, Columbia, and Multnomah.
 PCC’s student enrollment exceeds 90,000 students across the school’s four primary campuses.
 Portland Community College holds the distinction of being the largest community college in the state of Washington.

 8. Green River College

 Green River College offers an Associate in Applied Arts (AAA) degree program for Legal Administrative Assistants that can be completed online and partially on-campus.
 Green River College’s paralegal degree program is recognized among the most affordable of the paralegal programs in Washington state.
-These Washington state paralegal programs include curriculum with classes like Legal Terminology, Business Law, Public Speaking, Entrepreneurship, Business Communications, Group Communications, and Business Math, among others.
-Degree candidates must complete 93 – 98 credit units, depends on the student’s chosen course of study.
+These Washington state paralegal programs include curricula with classes like Legal Terminology, Business Law, Public Speaking, Entrepreneurship, Business Communications, Group Communications, and Business Math, among others.
+Degree candidates must complete 93 – 98 credit units, depending on the student’s chosen course of study.